CASEY'S GENERAL STORES, INC.

 The members of the Committee shall be appointed by the Board and shall serve until their successors shall be duly appointed or until their earlier resignation or removal.
 Unless a Chair of the Committee is appointed by the full Board, the members of the Committee may designate a Chair by majority vote of the full Committee membership.
 A majority of the number of Committee members shall constitute a quorum for the transaction of business.

-The Committee shall meet as often as necessary, but at least once each year, to enable it to fulfill its responsibilities and duties as set forth herein.
+The Committee shall meet as often as necessary, but at least three times each year, to enable it to fulfill its responsibilities and duties as set forth herein.
 The Committee shall report its actions to the Board and keep written minutes of its meetings, which shall be recorded and filed with the books and records of the Company.

 Responsibilities and Authority